solidjs/solid-docs-legacy/langs/en/api.md

 ): () => T;
 ```

-Memos let you efficiently re-use a derived value as a dependency in multiple
+Memos let you efficiently use a derived value in many reactive computations.
-other reactive computations.
-`createMemo` creates a readonly derived signal equal to the return value of
+`createMemo` creates a readonly reactive value equal to the return value of
-the given function.
-The comparison of before & after computed values is
-'strctly equals' (`===`), which gets called immediately and whenever the
-executed code's dependencies update.  `createMemo` returns a getter for
-this signal.
+the given function and makes sure that function only gets executed when its dependencies change.

 ```js
 const value = createMemo(() => computeExpensiveValue(a(), b()));